Ridoineel/Pyintercon/README.md

-# Pyintercon is a simple python server and client to interconnect the hosts of your application.
+# Pyintercon is a python module to connect your server and your clients and exchange information with  them

-> All package that use in this is built-in packages (refer in requirements.txt)
+The class Server of pyintercon is activate on server host, <br />

-The server is activate on server host, and the client in all application clients (interconnected).
+and the class  Client in all application clients.

 Client send request to Server and the Server answered.
-The traitement function of server can be edit by developper.
+The request handler function of server would be defined by developper.

 ## Install pyintercon